 Our powerful process of developing Integrative Conservation Strategies customizes solutions to each client’s situation.
 Here’s how:

-Step 1 (Ecological Research): We start by synthesizing the latest and best scientific literature about (a) the conservation impact(s)/risks of concern, and (b) the best management practices (BMPs) that scientists have documented to address each impact/mitigate each risk in the client’s location;
+Step 1 (Ecological Research): We start by synthesizing the latest and best scientific literature and traditional ecological knowledge about (a) the conservation impact(s)/risks of concern, and (b) the best management practices (BMPs) that scientists, indigenous peoples, and other stewards have documented to address each impact/mitigate each risk in the client’s location;

 Step 2 (Social Science Research): Next, we review the latest and best social science (economic and behavior change-focused) research about (a) benefits vs. costs of each solution, leveraging “bright spot” business case success stories; and (b) how to motivate people to participate in solutions.
 The goal of this step is to enhance participation and results.